khalid586/Kazi-Shop/README.md

 ```
 pip install -U django-jazzmin
 ```
-Then go to settings and type ' 'jazzmin' ' in the INSTALLED APPS
+Then go to settings and type `'jazzmin',` in the INSTALLED APPS

 </details>